bryanhannes/bryanhannes.github.io/_posts/2023-01-7-reactively-storing-and-retrieving-url-state-in-angular.markdown

 - Page Numbers
 - Ids (for detail pages)

-## 2 Types of states in the URL
+## Types of states in the URL
-There are 2 types of states in the URL
+There are 3 types of states in the URL

 1. Query Parameters
 2. Route Parameters
+3. Fragment

 ### Query Parameters
 Query parameters are key-value pairs that are added to the end of the URL after a `?` character and every parameter is added after this in a `key=value` format, separated by a `&`.